 The first part of the opinion was correct in concluding tribes exist in Alaska and they probably include all of the villages listed in the Alaska Natives Claims Settlement Act (ANSCA.)
-The second part was incorrect in atting ANSCA extinguished my Indian country in Alaska that may have existed prior to the Act.
+The second part was incorrect in stating ANSCA extinguished my Indian country in Alaska that may have existed prior to the Act.

-The decision seemed, in my opinion, to be nimed at politically accomplishing two goals.
-The first was to suite tribes exist in Alaska so the 100's of millions of dollars which tribes in Alaska receive from the feds and subsequently circulages in the Alaska economy is not threatened.
+The decision seemed, in my opinion, to be aimed at politically accomplishing two goals.
+The first was to state tribes exist in Alaska so the 100's of millions of dollars which tribes in Alaska receive from the feds and subsequently circulages in the Alaska economy is not threatened.
 If tribes don't exist in Alaska, then a great deal of these funds are threatened and the loss of these funds would deal an economic blow to the entire state.

 The second goal appeared to be certain Alaska tribes would not assert any authority or jurisdiction over lands in Alaska because the state is adamantly opposed to tribal jurisdiction under its "one people, one country " philosophy.
 I'm more than a little pleased to be one of many Natives to tell the state their attempts to kill off our cultures, turn our peoples in artifacts, and assimilate us under their "one people" idea will fail.
-Clinton's in and it's a new day and the favorable decisions made by the new administration will only be able to be reversed by Congress.

-... attempts to kill off our cultures, turn our peoples in artifacts will fail which is very unlikely.
-The state's attempt to turn our Native governments in federally funded social clubs, which is what they would be without jurisdiction over a land base, is doomed to failure.
+Clinton's in and it's a new day and the favorable decisions made by the new administration will only be able to be reversed by Congress, which is very unlikely.
+The state's attempt to turn our Native governments in federally funded social clubs, which is what they would be without jurisdiction over a land base, is doorned to failure.